unt-libraries/untl-metadata-documentation/docs/fields/relation.rst

 -   Enter information about known relationships in the records for both items
 -   It is not necessary to do research to find related resources
--   If the relationship is unclear, uncertain, or otherwise questionable, the information may be entered into a [note][] instead
+-   If the relationship is unclear, uncertain, or otherwise questionable, the information may be entered into a :doc: `note <note>` instead

 +-----------------------------------------------------------+---------------------------------------+
 | **Guideline**                                             | **Examples**                          |